- Syphilis is a sexually transmitted infection that is usually easy to treat.

 - It can be contracted during a wide range of sexual activities, but condoms provide some protection.

 Syphilis is an infection caused by the bacterium Treponema pallidum.
-There are three stages to the disease: primary syphilis; secondary syphilis and tertiary syphilis.
-During the primary and secondary stages, it is easy to pass the infection on to other people during sexual contact – during anal, vaginal and oral sex, or by sharing sex toys.
+There are three overlapping stages to the disease: primary syphilis; secondary syphilis, and tertiary syphilis.
+These stages are classified according to symptoms and time since infection.

+During the primary and secondary stages, it is easy to pass the infection on to other people during sexual contact, including anal, vaginal and oral sex, or by sharing sex toys.
 It can also be transmitted by close physical contact with syphilitic rashes and lesions, which can be anywhere on the body.

-In a person with HIV who is not taking HIV treatment, untreated syphilis may make them more infectious.
+When a person with HIV is not taking HIV treatment, untreated syphilis may make them more infectious.
 This is because untreated sexually transmitted infections can increase HIV viral load in genital fluids.
 However, if the person with HIV is taking effective HIV treatment and has an undetectable viral load, they will not pass HIV on.
 Syphilis will not make a difference to this.

 Syphilis is not transmitted through contact with household objects or by sharing clothes, towels or bathrooms.

 Unless you are treated for syphilis during the primary stage, after a few weeks you will start to show symptoms of ‘secondary’ syphilis.
 These can include a non-itchy rash anywhere (but commonly on the palms of your hands and the soles of your feet), small skin growths around the vagina or anus, and flu-like symptoms such as swollen glands, fever, muscle pain and headache.
-Other symptoms can be ringing in the ears, patchy hair loss and lack of appetite.
+Other symptoms can include patchy hair loss, as well as issues with your kidneys, liver and spleen.
 The rash and skin growths are highly infectious.
 The symptoms may last a few weeks or come and go.

 After this secondary stage, untreated syphilis moves into a ‘latent’ phase.
-You are still infected (and infectious for the first year or so), but have no symptoms.
+You are still infected (and infectious for the first year or so) but have no symptoms.
 You can stay in this phase for many years.

 If your syphilis infection is not treated, you usually develop ‘tertiary’ syphilis after years of infection.
 About a third of people with tertiary syphilis develop serious symptoms at this stage.
 What they are depends on where in the body the infection spreads.
 It can cause damage to the heart, bones, eyes, brain, nerves, skin and blood vessels, and can cause health problems such as heart disease, stroke, dementia, paralysis, blindness and deafness.
 People with a very low CD4 cell count may be at higher risk of damage to the brain (neurosyphilis).
 If left untreated at this stage, syphilis can cause death.

 A general sexual health check-up will include a blood test, which looks for antibodies produced by your body against the syphilis infection.
-If you have any lesions, they will be swabbed and tested.
-It can take up to three months for the body to develop antibodies, so a test taken shortly after you have been exposed to the bacterium may not detect infection.
+The window period for syphilis detection (the time between original infection and when the antibodies are present) is four to five weeks.
+This means that taking a test shortly after you have been exposed to the bacterium may not detect infection.